...

 Because these platforms operate under comparable third-party streaming approaches, similar considerations regarding legality, privacy practices, domain stability, and reliability may apply.

 NetMirror appeals to users who want access to streaming content without paying for multiple subscriptions.
-Its ad-based access model may seem convenient, but users should carefully consider app source, content legitimacy, and privacy factors before use.
+Its ad-based access model may seem convenient, but users, especially in the United States, should carefully consider app source, content legitimacy, and privacy factors before use.

-For those exploring alternatives to paid streaming platforms, NetMirror represents one option, but it’s best approached with informed expectations.
+For those exploring alternatives to paid streaming platforms, NetMirror may be one option, but it’s best approached with caution and basic safety measures, such as avoiding personal logins and using a VPN.

 Q1.
 Why is NetMirror not working?